clottman/cassey-on-eleventy/posts/mid-april-2024-joys.md

 I am not very into podcasts, but came across the Money With Katie blog and read a ton of posts from its archive the other night.
 I thought the advice was generally sound, and Katie's overall approach (we need systemic change to make people's lives less financially precarious, _and_ in the meantime, there are some individual-level finance things that it can be helpful to know about or think through) was fairly values-aligned with where I'm at these days.
 I bookmarked [don't live beyond your assets, on avoiding lifestyle creep](https://moneywithkatie.com/blog/a-rule-for-avoiding-lifestyle-creep-dont-live-beyond-your-assets); the [feeling bad for the Joneses economy](https://moneywithkatie.com/blog/the-feeling-bad-for-the-joneses-economy), which pointed out that a statistic I was fairly familiar with (US average household income) is a bit misleading as it includes retirees only receiving defined benefit income, rather than my incorrect assumption that it was the average for households where all adults were working; and one titled ["Consumerism is exhausting: the choresumption phenomenon"](https://moneywithkatie.com/blog/consumerism-is-exhausting-choresumption).
 But there were so many more that were good, too!

 This [blog post on Spanish tips you maybe didn't learn from your Spanish teacher](https://mackenzie.morgan.name/posts/things-your-spanish-teacher-didnt-tell-you/) is a great resource.
 I knew some of this, but not all, and a lot of it I'd already forgotten since I learned it!

+I got a book of poetry by local-to-me author Arden Eli Hill recently called [_Bloodwater Parish_](https://sevenkitchens.blogspot.com/2022/06/arden-eli-hill-bloodwater-parish.html).
+It was a really excellent collection, and I'm excited to hear Arden read some of his work at an event next Monday hosted at the UU church.
+The published collection focuses on themes like adoption, gender, and growing up in the south.

 ## Other stuff